 LISEP issued the white paper “The Hidden Workforce: The Impact of the Informal Economy on Functional Employment” as part of its ongoing analysis of the functionally unemployed, defined as workers who are jobless, plus those seeking, but unable to find, full-time employment paying above the poverty line.
 LISEP’s measure of the functionally unemployed, the True Rate of Unemployment (TRU), is tracked monthly on the LISEP website.

 In announcing the debut of the True Living Cost (TLC) metric, LISEP issued the white paper Determining More Accurate Living Cost for Median- and Lower-Income American Families (abridged version here).
 TLC assesses a set of minimal adequate needs that a household requires to function: housing, medical care, transportation, food, childcare, technology, and miscellaneous (e.g., clothing, personal care, and household items) that takes into account household size (the eight household sizes range from one to two adults and zero to three children) and the relevant census region (Northeast, Midwest, South, and West).
-The TLC tracks change in price for minimal adequate needs over time.
+The TLC tracks the change in price for these needs over time.
+By contrast, the Consumer Price Index (CPI) focuses on a diverse basket of more than 80,000 items that are less representative of the day-to-day household costs LMI Americans routinely face.

 In announcing the new Minimal Quality of Life (MQL) Index, LISEP issued the white paper “The First Rung Up on the Ladder: An Analysis of the Cost of Basic Recreational Activities for American Families.”
 The methodology can be viewed here.
 The MQL determines the basic cost of a minimal “basket” of family recreation items and tracks them over time.
 The MQL and supporting data are available on the LISEP website.